laina-protocol/laina/packages/loan_pool/README.md

 ## To publish or not to publish

-This library is suitable for publishing to NPM.
-You can publish it to NPM using the `npm publish` command.
+This library is suitable for publishing to npm.
+You can publish it to npm using the `npm publish` command.

-But you don't need to publish this library to NPM to use it.
+But you don't need to publish this library to npm to use it.
 You can add it to your project's `package.json` using a file path:

 ```json
 "dependencies": {